 We recommend a publishing schedule with new content produced at least 2x a month (though the more, the better).

 Just like with Google SEO, a focus on high quality and informative content is your best bet for reaching top ranks of Baidu SEO.

 Interestingly, Dragon Metrics reports that optimal content length for Baidu is between 200-800 Chinese characters.
 While Western search engines like Google tend to favor long-form content, it’s easier for Baidu to process shorter content.

 They also point out that keyword density isn’t as big of a factor for Baidu SEO.

 It’s also a good idea to keep a close eye on your content.
 Content scraping and other black hat tactics are a more common occurrence in China.

-And keep in mind, you’ll need to producing content in Chinese to suit the Baidu search algorithm.
+And keep in mind, you’ll need to be producing content in Chinese to suit the Baidu search algorithm.
 I probably don’t need to tell you, but it’s an incredibly complex language and will require some serious thought into who you hire or task with translating your content.

 Optimize Meta Keywords Tag and Meta Description

-For Baidu SEO, you’ll want to optimize your meta keywords and descriptions, as there’s evidence that Baidu uses both as a ranking signal (unlike Google).
+For Baidu SEO, you’ll want to optimize your meta keywords and descriptions, as there’s evidence that SEO Baidu uses both as a ranking signal (unlike Google).